Stamford Riverside Festival: Riverside Festival 5 - Saturday 2nd July 2005

+Riverside Festival 6 - Saturday 1st July 2006

+The event this year featured headliners Enter Shikari Viva Santana.
+The programme references that the event cost over £41,000 to stage, with the main sponsors being Ideal Shopfitters, Crestwood, Cummins Generator Technologies and Ted Taylor's Amusements - there was still no financial council support.
+The RAMA committee consisted of Richard Clark, Mike Harwood, Blair Heyden, Sarah Minty, Tony Rawlinson, Martin Smith, Dave Spencer, Ted Taylor, Kev Thurlby and Mark Webber.
+New for this year was a One Planet environmental exhibition and events space.
+The programme can be viewed from this link.

+The Riverside Stage featured Glass Onion, Ellie Myles, Hadar, Jamson's Nook, Victoria Hume, Blackrose Projects, Relay, Uniting the Elements, Organise Chaos, Coldplace, Jilted Generation, and Viva Santana followed by 1605's firework display.

+The Marquee Stage had Wake, Soretooth, Acer, SKisM, Ground Zero, The Ruined, Matricyde, Midget, The More I See, Don't Look Down, Planet of Women and Enter Shikari.

+The Acoustic Stage featured Bod, Herbedacious, Hannah Brine Band, Black Carrot, Sean Redmond, Rack and Ruin, Hoax Funeral, James Chadwick, Ghengis Brothers, Zuleika, Firedaze and Mc Dermott's Two Hours.

+The Riverside Dance stage hosted Red Raw Headstretcher, Ian Alvey and Nicky P, Stooshka vs MC Delight, Kid Sample and Muller.
+There was also the regular Busker's Stage, kids activities, Bill Brookman's Circus and beer festival with over 75 real ales.

+To be edited

 Because of the increasing financial strain of running a free festival, and ever-mounting difficulties in obtaining sponsorship, a request was made for a donation from adults on entry.
 Other changes included the banning of bringing alcohol to the event, in line with police recommendations.

 After 3 successive cancellations the organisation began referring to the festival in the past tense.
 It may never be held again.

 Festivals

 2009

 The 2009 event took place on 4 July and included sets by Neck and Stornoway.

 2010

 The 3–4 July 2010 festival utilised four stages, and was held over two days to celebrate the festival's 10th anniversary.
 A 'Road to Riverside' competition to find a local band to play at the event was arranged by festival organisers and the Rutland and Stamford Mercury, and received 670 entries.

 The 2010 event included a set by Los Salvadores.

 2011 (cancellation)

 On 24 December 2010 it was announced that the festival would be cancelled for 2011, through lack of agreement between the organisers and Stamford Town Council over the re-use of the festival site, and the council's concern over previous damage caused, and the organiser's reluctance to provide the council with audited accounts.

 A Facebook page was set up in support of the festival.
 A picnic, promoted by an Internet campaign, was held on the festival date, with a set played by a local band.
 The picnic was attended by "hundreds of people".